x6tri3n0g/typescript-study/react-shopping-cart/README.md

 <br />
 <br />

+## 📗 Lecture Note

-## 🧐 I wrote git `commit` according to the flow of the lecture.
-For more information, check the `history`.
+I wrote git `commit` according to the flow of the lecture.
+For more information, check the `history`. 🧐